Reviews You Can Rely On

 Our Verdict

 The Smith Engage Mips mountain bike helmet boasts top-tier comfort in a lightweight package.
 Smith has long been a leader in head protection, with an impressively broad range of offerings, and this helmet further confirms their commitment to quality.
-While the Engage didn't score as well as the competition for our impact tests, it was a joy to wear in less downhill intensive terrain on long trail and cross country rides.
+While the Engage didn't score as well as the competition for our impact tests, it was a joy to wear in less downhill-intensive terrain on long trail and cross-country rides.
 Even when things got toasty in the sun, the Engage kept us happy, whether we were huffing uphill or not.
-The adjustment wheel in the back of the helmet was well-designed, ensuring a quality fit that was quick to dial-in and capitalizes on the comfily contoured interior.
+The adjustment wheel in the back of the helmet is well-designed, ensuring a quality fit that was quick to dial in and capitalizes on the comfortably contoured interior.
 Simply put, this comfortable option is the helmet you want when you're spending hours on the trail.
-Don't miss our full article on best mountain bike helmets to see how the Engage kept up with the competition.

 REASONS TO BUY